aubreymoore/GBIF-insect-species-counts/README.md

 GBIF.org (25 May 2019) GBIF Occurrence Download https://doi.org/10.15468/dl.j62zyq

+The download page informs us that the DwCA contains 8,620,391 occurrence records for insects in the United States.

-You can download the DwCA manually by clicking on the link on the DOI page or you can use *wget*.
+The DwCA can be downloaded manually by clicking on the link on the DOI page.
+I prefer to use *wget*.
 You then need to unzip the archive.
-We are only interseted in the *occurrence* table for the cuirrent application.
+We are only interseted in the *occurrence* table for the current application.
 ```
 wget http://api.gbif.org/v1/occurrence/download/request/0018310-190415153152247.zip
 unzip 0018310-190415153152247.zip